cert-manager/website/content/en/docs/contributing/coding-conventions.md

 Once this manual split of standard library, external and internal imports has been made, it will be enforced automatically by `goimports` when executed in the future.

+## UK vs. US spelling

+For the sake of consistency, we settled on using the US spelling for the documentation in https://cert-manager.io as well as within the cert-manager codebase.

+For example:

+- "authorise" should be spelled "authorize",
+- "honour" should be spelled "honor",
+- "standardise" should be spelled "standardize",
+- "favour" should be spelled "favor".